piesrtasty/Evite_Auth_Token_Generator/README.md

 ## Quick Start

-  Specify an Evite username, password, and a desired expiration date for the token
+  Specify an Evite username, password, and a desired expiration date for the token inside the script.

-  Run the node script in a terminal
+  Run the node script in a terminal.

   <code>node evite_token_generator.js</code>